Reverse Sod Swap, The Swap – April 9th/10th 2024

 Starting at 7.00am Tuesday April 9th, 2024 we cut out 84 turf sods from a ring 8 metres wide.
 Each sod was 90cms long by 30cms wide, 10cms deep, weighing aprox 30kgs.
 They were loaded into a van and transported to Springfield Park, East London.
 We unloaded the van early Wednesday 10th April with the help of volunteer artists, urban gardeners and an ultra running club.
 By mid- day we had exchanged sods from an identical circle marked out on a patch of meadow opposite Springfield House.
 The sods were driven back to Wales and were unloaded in the dark by a team of local welsh volunteers.
 Mike laid the turfs into the Welsh circle at Ffynnonofi Thursday morning with the help of Matt Horgan.

 The turfs fitted remarkably well.
 The last sod was aprox 3 inches too large, which was to be expected given the small gaps between sods.
-The London turfs already had sigins of wild flowers emerging.
+The London turfs already had signs of wild flowers emerging.
 Hopefully they will grow and bloom in their new environment.
 I built a fence to keep sheep and Welsh ponies out of the site until the project is over later in the year.

 Hackney turf with wildflower being placed into circle in Wales